karlpawlowicz/express-api-starter/README.md

 2. **Add your AWS Credentials.**

-   Add your AWS credentials to the `.env` file.
-For more information read [this](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).
+   Add your [AWS](https://aws.amazon.com/) credentials in the `.env` file.
+For more information, see [this](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/credentials.md).

 ### Heroku